Negotiation Skills Online Course

 [I am not planning to offer a course tailored for colleagues in Australia and compatible time-zones for 2020 however if you are based in the southern hemisphere, you are very welcome to join the course detailed above.
 As it is unlikely you would be able to join the live webinars, these will be recorded and made available to you within 24 hours].

 Course registration opens in September 2019.
-Places will be limited so if you know you would like to participate, please contact me and I will reserve you a place.
+Places will be limited so if you know you would like to participate, please contact me to reserve your place.

 Feedback from 2019 participants